IBM/aspera-cli/docs/README.erb.md

 <https://www.ibm.com/support/pages/aix-toolbox-open-source-software-downloads-alpha#R>

-If your Unix does not provide a pre-built ruby, you can get it using one of those [methods](https://www.ruby-lang.org/en/documentation/installation/).
+If your Unix does not provide a pre-built Ruby, you can get it using one of those [methods](https://www.ruby-lang.org/en/documentation/installation/).

 For instance to build from source, and install in `/opt/ruby` :